 All students experience a common curriculum.
-Some of these courses are short introductions of one term only.
+Some of these courses are short introductions on a rotation basis throughout the year.
 Not all of these courses are offered in both years.
 Most time is allocated to the English, Mathematics and Science courses.